 Beyond morphological classification, biomarker analysis plays a pivotal role in determining treatment strategies for breast cancer patients.
 Immunohistochemistry (IHC) is a widely used method to assess biomarkers such as estrogen receptors (ER), progesterone receptors (PR), and human epidermal growth factor receptor 2 (HER2), which guide targeted therapies.
 Recent studies \cite{shamai2019artificial,naik2020deep,gamble2021determining} have demonstrated that machine learning algorithms can predict biomarker expression directly from hematoxylin and eosin (H\&E)-stained images, highlighting a strong correlation between morphological structures in H\&E images and biochemical properties observed in IHC images.
 This has motivated researchers to explore the translation of H\&E images into IHC images as a means to facilitate biomarker assessment while reducing costs and dependency on specialized laboratory techniques.

 Image-to-image translation is a critical area of research in computational pathology, particularly for the transformation of H\&E-stained images into IHC images.
 Liu \textit{et al.} \cite{liu2022bci} pioneered this effort by introducing a supervised deep learning framework for H\&E to IHC image translation.
 Broadly, image translation methods can be categorized into unsupervised and supervised approaches.
 Unsupervised translation models, such as CycleGAN \cite{zhu2017unpaired}, DualGAN \cite{yi2017dualgan}, and UNIT (Unsupervised Image-to-Image Translation Network) \cite{liu2017unsupervised}, leverage cycle consistency losses to map images between domains without paired training data.
-However, these approaches often struggle with preserving fine-grained histopathological details.
+TC-CycleGAN \cite{huang2023tc} proposed an improved CycleGAN-based unpaired translation framework to translate H\&E images into IHC images.
+The method introduced self-attention modules in both the generator and discriminator to better capture long-range dependencies, and a Gabor-based texture loss to preserve fine texture details.However, this and other unsupervised translation methods often struggle with preserving fine-grained histopathological details.
 In contrast, supervised models utilize paired datasets to learn a direct mapping between input and target images, resulting in more precise translations.